30 The Aging Process Explained

 Decline of Bone Density Starts During the Third Decade of Life

-When you read in the media about connections between dairy and bone strength, the science seems chaotic.
+When you read in the media about dairy and bone strength, the science seems chaotic.
 Claims range from dairy prevents osteoporosis to dairy causes osteoporosis, all of course supported by “science”.
 To understand those seemingly contradictory statements, you need to understand how bone mineral density develops over a lifetime.

 Infants are born with very soft and malleable bones.
 This allows the fetus to squish through the narrow birth canal.
 Right after birth, the deposition of minerals into the collagen structure of the bone begins and will last all through childhood and adolescence.

 After peak bone mass is reached, bone mineralization plateaus for a short time (osteoblast activity = osteoclast activity) and then starts to decline very slowly until age 50 is reached.
-During this phase of slow bone loss, the bones are completely remodeled every 10 years, but bone dissolving osteoclast activity is now higher than osteoblast activity.
+During this phase of slow bone loss, the bones are completely remodeled every 10 years, but bone dissolving osteoclast activity is now slightly higher than osteoblast activity.
 After age 50, the loss of bone mass accelerates until the end of life.

 Optimal Calcium And Vitamin D Intake Combined With Exercise Ensure a High Peak Bone Mass And Slow Bone Loss